-- 7.4 The proposed further temporary relocation of stalls would not detract from the visual amenity of Eagle Square.
+- 7.4 The use is existing albeit temporary and this being made permanent, would not detract from the visual amenity of Eagle Square.
+On the contrary, it would create visual diversity within the area.
 The stalls would not be fixed into the ground.
-Additionally, existing trees and seating areas would be retained and the proposed stalls are of acceptable scale, design and of a traditional market stall appearance which will sit well within the character and appearance of Eagle Square and the wider Town Centre context. - 7.5 Taking into account the above it is considered that the proposal would provide an attractive form which would not detract from the visual amenity of this public realm or the Town Centre setting in accordance with Section 12 of the NPPF (December 2023) and Policy 10 of the GBACS (2014) and Policy LPD 53 of the LPD (2018).
+Additionally, existing trees and seating areas would be retained and the proposed stalls are of acceptable scale, design and of a traditional market stall appearance which will sit well within the character and appearance of Eagle Square and the wider Town Centre context. - 7.5 Taking into account the above it is considered that the proposal would provide an attractive form which would not detract from the visual amenity of this public realm or the Town Centre setting in accordance with Section 12 of the NPPF (December 2024) and Policy 10 of the GBACS (2014) and Policy LPD 53 of the LPD (2018).